Kelechi-uo/Darey.io_PBL_DevOps/Project_1.md

 ![Alt text](Project1_images/ls%20-l%20.:archive:.png)

-As expect, all of the files now belong to mary.
+As expected, all of the files now belong to mary.

 ## Changing Group Ownership